-I am still working on on coming up reasonable parameters and settings for the power analysis software used by LS
+I am still working on coming up reasonable parameters and settings for the power analysis software used by LS

 ]]

-D-4-c Sample acquisition and DNA extraction: As mentioned above, fresh kidney cancer tissue is procured on our IRB-approved Genitourinary Biospecimen repository within 30 minutes of removal.
-Additionally our protocol also allows access to archival tumor tissue from 1988-2013.
+C-4-c Sample acquisition and DNA extraction: As mentioned above, fresh kidney cancer tissue is procured on our IRB-approved Genitourinary Bio-specimen protocol within 30 minutes of removal.
+Additionally our protocol allows access to archival tumor tissue from 1988-2013.
 Yale pathology archives have available formalin-fixed, paraffin-embedded (FFPE) tissue blocks to retrieve tumor and the adjacent normal kidney tissue for a genomic control.
-All tumors have recently been centrally reviewed by our genitourinary pathologists and classified according to recent International Society of Urologic Pathology (ISUP) schemes [53].
+All tumors have recently been centrally reviewed by our genitourinary pathologists and classified according to recent International Society of Urologic Pathology (ISUP) criteria [53].
 For our validation cohort, an equal number (n=96) of Caucasian and African-American clear cell and papillary tumors (total n=384) will be selected as a Yale Validation Cohort.
 For both fresh and FFPE tissue, DNA will be extracted using an automated Maxwell 16® System (Promega, Madison, WI).

-D-4-d Genotyping kidney cancer non-coding genomic variants: Frequently, next generation sequencing results find variants that require validation to confirm significance.
+C-4-d Genotyping kidney cancer non-coding genomic variants: Frequently, next generation sequencing results find variants that require validation to confirm significance.
 We will employ similar methods to various other studies involving novel variants found on either exome or whole genome sequencing [54, 55, 56, 57] These studies utilize the MassArray system (Agena Biosciences, San Diego, CA), a mass spectrometry platform that measures PCR-derived amplicons.
 The system can be multiplexed to analyze a large number of alterations with high sensitivity but a low cost.
+DNA from FFPE and fresh tissue can be analyzed on the same chip without difficulty.
 The MassArray system has been utilized to study genomes in the study of cancers, benign conditions, and even ecologic research.
 This approach has been used in the screening of large case-control series and independent validation cohorts of affected individuals.
 For the analysis, 20 ng of DNA from genomic control will be used in Yale’s Validation cohort.
 The 384-subject cohort will have their germline DNA assessed for non-coding variants identified.
 The MassArray Assay Design Suite will be used for designing custom PCR primers to detect potential germline variants using the genomic coordinates of interest.
 For genotyping, up to 40 genomic variants can be multiplexed per well per silicon chip.
 Mutation calls for each tumor and germline sample will be assessed using the MassArray Typer 3.4 Analyzer.
 Unlike next generation sequencing, the results can be quickly automated and generated into both a graphical or table interactive format.

 D-4-e Tumor profiling for somatic non-coding mutations: The MassArray system is frequently used for the rapid detection of known or suspected somatic alterations important in cancer [58, 59].
 Panels exist to detect common alterations in specific cancers and are employed for testing at various clinical laboratories.
 We will perform somatic mutational profiling using the MassArray System that allows multiplexing for up to 15 somatic variants per 384-well chip.
 The technology can detect variants with as low as 1% mutant allele frequency using a small DNA quantity.
 A total of 20 ng of total DNA will be obtained from tumor DNA from the Yale Validation Cohort to determine if racial differences exist in somatic non-coding mutations between African-Americans and Caucasians with kidney cancer.
 Small insertions/deletions or single nucleotide alterations found from the WGS and secondary TCGA data analysis will be assessed in the validation cohort.
 For somatic variants, the MassArray Assay Design Suite will be used for designing custom PCR primers.
 Similar to above, mutation calls will be assessed using the MassArray Typer 3.4 Analyzer.